Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Root-finding based on Bundle-level Methods

-The APL method is motivated by the classic bundle-level method~\citep{LNN, Ben-Tal05} and further uses Nesterov's momentum weight to obtain faster rates of convergence.
-A key component of the APL method is a subroutine called gap reduction, which is adapted for solving \eqref{pb:value-func} and described in Algorithm~\ref{alg:gap-reduce}.
+The APL method is motivated by the classic bundle-level method~\citep{LNN, Ben-Tal05} and further uses Nesterov's momentum to obtain faster convergence rates.
+A key component is a subroutine called gap reduction, which is adapted for solving \eqref{pb:value-func} and described in Algorithm~\ref{alg:gap-reduce}.
 In essence, Algorithm~\ref{alg:gap-reduce} maintains the lower bound $v_k^{\rm L}$ and upper bound $v_k^{\rm U}$ of $V(\eta)$, iteratively refining $v_k^{\rm L}$ through linear minorants and $v_k^{\rm U}$ using an accelerated scheme similar to \apm{}.
-Since the target level $\eta^*$ is unknown, (where the optimal value of the parameterized problem~\eqref{pb:value-func} is zero), Algorithm~\ref{alg:gap-reduce} employs a guessed value $\lambda$.
-This value is based on the initial bounds $v_0^{\rm L}$ and $v_0^{\rm U}$ and will be adjusted in the next call to Algorithm~\ref{alg:gap-reduce}.
-For more illustrations of the algorithm, we refer to \citet{Ben-Tal05, lan2015bundle}.
+Since the target value $V(\eta)$ is unknown, Algorithm~\ref{alg:gap-reduce} employs a guessed value $\lambda$.
+It is possible that the optimal solution is not feasible within the set constraints, and therefore, the algorithm explicitly requires a bundle constraint \( \bar{\Xcal}_{k-1} \).
+However, the extra constraint can involve as few as one more cut constraint provided we choose $\Xcal_k^{\rm U}$, which does not substantially increase the computation burden.
+Algorithm~\ref{alg:gap-reduce} reduces the optimality gap by a constant ratio: $\tilde{v}_k^{\rm{U}} - \tilde{v}_k^{\rm{L}} \le (\frac{1+\theta}{2})(\tilde{u}-\tilde{l})$, which is determined by the input parameter $\theta$.
+Convergence analyses of Algorithm~\ref{alg:gap-reduce} are summarized in Appendix~\ref{sec:convergence_ana_sec_4}.
+For more illustrations, we refer to \citet[Section 3]{lan2015bundle}.